jpbruyere/Crow/README.md

 **CROW** is a pure **C#** widget toolkit originally developed for easy GUI implementation for [OpenTK](http://opentk.github.io/).

+Crow is in early developement state, I'm working on a first beta (0.5).

 > Trying to make it as efficient as possible, it evolved as a full feature toolkit with templates, styles, compositing,  and bindings, allowing me to develop new OpenGL apps in a couple of hours.
 Running under Mono, With multi-platform libraries it should run on any target.